 To control this process, there are a few settings that need to be changed.
 If you’re installing, uninstalling, or updating store apps, this process will start in the background and keep running until you finish your work.

 Microsoft Store starts updating the apps automatically because you’ve enabled auto apps update service.
-This may cause the hight CPU and Disk usage because the WSAPPX process is running in the background.
+This may cause high CPU and Disk usage because the WSAPPX process runs in the background.

-You can open the Store and disable auto apps update option; This will not let the Store update the apps automatically in the background.
+You can open the store and disable auto apps update option; This will not let the Windows store update the apps automatically in the background.

 To do this, run the Store app, and then click the three-dotted icon right next to the profile icon, and select settings.
 Here, click the toggle “Update apps automatically” button and turn off it.